 According to the SSA, studies show that a 20-year-old worker has a 3-in-10 chance of becoming disabled before reaching retirement age.

-Call and Snow and Carpio, and Weekley for a free consultation if you believe that you may be entitled to SSD.
+Call our Phoenix Social Security Disability lawyers at Snow and Carpio, and Weekley for a free consultation if you believe that you may be entitled to SSD.
 Our attorneys are experience in handling your case.
+We help with social security disability cases throughout Arizona, including Phoenix, Tucson, Glendale, and Mesa.